-With the store they want to alert the half-hearted and lay public that there are deaf and hard of hearing among us, people with speech-linguistic disorders and people with autism disorder who carry wonderful
+With the store they want to alert the half-hearted and lay public that there are deaf and hard of hearing among us.
+As well as people with speech-linguistic disorders and people with autism disorder who carry wonderful

 They sell the products crafted by their children, pupils and students.
 These are simple and unique objects that arise during the play in the kindergarten, at the time of artistic creation in elementary school and during practical training at their high school.

 The products are also thematically connected with Ljubljana and can be a great souvenir!

 They also conduct workshops on various manual skills in the shop for the interested public and for the children and youth of their institute.